griffio/griffio.github.io/_posts/2015-06-12-Remote-First.md

 * Remote teams can become increasingly skilful.

-* Skill set to acquire in the next few years is distributed working practices
+* The skill set to acquire in the next few years is distributed working practices

-* Provincial culture - local teams working in Desk Farms - local assumptions.
- ** Ever experienced contacting your IT helpdesk?
-It seems yhey can only quickly solve your problem if you are sitting next to them.

-* Marching ants, disaster recovery - Offices located in hubs Contingency Planning.
-Disaster recovery.
-Fire Drill Commuting is an expensive habit.
+* Marching ants - Offices located in hubs

- Depending on your circumstances the best time of productivity is lost commuting.
+___

 As [discussed](/facebook/2015/04/05/Facebook-openplan/), how do you compete for hires against Facebook?